 The Group also exercises judgements in assessing the recoverability of the ROU assets and determining the appropriate approach to impairment testing.
 In this context, the Group assessed the recoverability of the ROU assets recognised on transition to IFRS 16 in the preceding year as part of an impairment test on the level of a larger cash generating unit (CGU) which comprises both the area within and outside of the concession area (such as the supporting warehousing and logistics terminal).
 The recoverable amount of the combined CGU was measured using a present value technique based on a discounted cash flow model which required a significant degree of judgement in evaluating the reasonableness of grouping of assets into the combined CGU, the reasonableness of assumptions with respect to cash flow forecasts of the CGU and the determination of the appropriate discount rate and growth rate.
-The impairment test model included cash flow projections discounted with a weighted average cost of capital (WACC) of 9% and implied an annual growth rate of between 0.5% and 1% after the project period ending 2027.
+The impairment test model included cash flow projections discounted with a weighted average cost of capital (WACC) of 8,5% and implied an annual growth rate of between 0.5% and 1% after the project period ending 2028.

 The projected cash flows also reflect the expected use of EU (INEA) grants for currently active CEF projects for rehabilitation and modernisation of the port area.
-The Group and the Port Authority of Rijeka applied for financing from EU structuring funds for these projects which should be completed by the end of 2023 and have received confirmation of funding in the amount of up to a maximum of 85% of the total expected capital expenditure of EUR 39,7 million.
-However, the projected cash flows from the EU grant money include an adjusting factor to reflect potential changes to the project budget due to its scale and complexity of execution.
+The Group and the Port Authority of Rijeka applied for financing from EU structuring funds for these projects which should be completed by the end of 2024 and have received confirmation of funding in the amount of up to a maximum of 85% of the total expected capital expenditure of EUR 39,7 million.

-During the 2020 and 2021, the Group observed disruptions in its operations due to the COVID 19 pandemic which has primarily affected the timeline of the execution of investments into the concession area (namely CEF projects), a significant part of which was to be executed by the reporting date.
+The Group observed disruptions in its operations due to the COVID 19 pandemic which has primarily affected the timeline of the execution of investments into the concession area (namely CEF projects), a significant part of which was to be executed by the reporting date.
 However, given a number of restrictions imposed by the pandemic, the Group reassessed the project execution timeline and now expect a 1-year delay in executing the CEF projects.
-Since this change in the timing of cash flows was deemed significant given the magnitude of investments which amount to a total of 39.7 million euro, the Group remeasured the relevant ROU liability to reflect the modification in timeline of expected lease payments at a discount rate of 3% based on currently expected interest rates on long term debt.
+Since this change in the timing of cash flows was deemed significant given the magnitude of investments which amount to a total of 39.7 million euro, the Group remeasured the relevant ROU liability to reflect the modification in timeline of expected lease payments at a discount rate of 3,5% based on currently expected interest rates on long term debt.
 The effect of the remeasurement was accounted for as a change in the ROU liability with a corresponding effect on the ROU asset.